frncsdrk/renaissance/README.md

 healing js components

 Heavily inspired by [twitter's flightjs](https://flightjs.github.io/).
-potion is little slimmer though.
+potion is a little slimmer though.

 ## usage
 potion is based on requirejs.
 So I recommend you to read a little about how to use it on their site.
 Below are some simple examples on how to use potion.
-You can also have a look in the demo directory of that project to see a simple project outline.
+You can also have a look in the demo directory of this project to see a simple project outline.

 ### example application layout
 ```